buraglio/ipv6planner/README.md

 Frequently Asked Questions
 Q: Can I use this for IPv4 planning?
 A: No, this tool is specifically designed for IPv6 address planning.
+IPv4 is legacy, embrace the today.

 Q: How are POP allocations determined?
 A: POPs are allocated sequentially from the base subnet, using the minimum number of bits required for the POP count.
+This could probably be smarter, but alas, I am not that smart.

 Q: What if my preferred POP size conflicts with the base subnet?
 A: The tool will display a warning and adjust the allocation accordingly.